pl853/Advanced-Databases-Guide/README.md

 - Deadlocks
 - Deadlock prevention

-NoSQL</br>
-In RDBMS (Relational database management system) ACID is used to provide consistency and availabilty of the data.
-But what is used in the case of NoSQL databases?
-For this CAP is used.
  CAP exsists of the following guaranteest:
 - Consistency
 - Availability
 - Partion

+NoSQL</br>
+In RDBMS (Relational database management system) ACID is used to provide consistency and availabilty of the data.
+But what is used in the case of NoSQL databases?
+For this BASE is used.

 Document databases
 MongoDB
 MapReduce
+Is a data processing paradigm for condensing large volumes of data in usefull results.
+The Map and Reduce functions are commonly used in function programming.